cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - "community cloud for unlimited data publishing"

-## A. TAU is designed to enable mobile phone forming cloud.
+## A. TAU is designed to enable mobile phone forming community cloud.
 Two types of operation mode exist.
 They are miner and regular.
 #### procedures for miner user, which requires wifi and power plugged, while missing wifi or plug will switch to normal user mode.
 TAU POT consensus is a type of CBC enhanced POT.
 0. load android wake-lock and wifi-lock;
 1. random walk until connected to next relay, and keep a list of relays; random walk until connected to next miner, and keep a list of addresses with power and balance; note: combine relay and peer random walking in one step to reduce connection jam;